Egg Float Test Science Experiment | Sink And Float Buoyancy Activity For Kids

 Take It Up A Notch

 Expand your knowledge of density by performing this experiment with regular and diet soda.
 What difference will that make?
-This is a fun and exciting classroom study that includes a formal investigation, further exploration, and STEM challenge.
+This fun and exciting classroom study includes a formal investigation, further exploration, and a STEM challenge.
 We changed the salt to sugar to learn the difference between regular and diet soda.